Dhayanandh14/test/README.md

 # Todo Manager Application

-In this todo manager application new user can signin or signup and user can add the todo task once the task is finished user can check(tic) the task.
-User wants to delete the task the can delete
+In this todo manager application user can signin or signup and user can add the new todo task once the task is finished user can check(tic) the task.
+If the User wants to delete their own todo task they can delete

 ### Todo Manager homepage
 ![Homepage](https://user-images.githubusercontent.com/69616308/122874857-24508300-d351-11eb-85eb-53941398d01a.png)